Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 12 Mei 2025 17.33.32 UTC
+- WIB: Senin, 12 Mei 2025 18.23.53 UTC
-- WITA: Senin, 12 Mei 2025 18.33.32 UTC
+- WITA: Senin, 12 Mei 2025 19.23.53 UTC
-- WIT: Senin, 12 Mei 2025 19.33.32 UTC
+- WIT: Senin, 12 Mei 2025 20.23.53 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: nature
+Kategori: friendship